 TRV041 Storytelling to Find Your Why and Envision Your Aspirations

-Instructors: Brandon Telg
+Instructor: Brandon Telg

 What is your “why”?
 What motivates you in your professional life?
 What future do you wish to create during your career?
 This course will help you leverage the power of storytelling to tap into your passions and purpose and unleash your best work performance.
 Your story is important and meaningful.
 By reflecting on your experiences and envisioning your professional and personal growth in the form of a story, you will be able to align your goals, your career trajectory, and your legacy with the story you want to live!